 According to multi-published children’s writer Margot Finke, today’s children’s publishing world is looking for tight writing.
 Choose your words for their ability to convey strong and distinct actions, create imagery, and move the story forward.

-The publishing costs for picture books over 32 pages is beyond what most publishers are willing to spend, so word counts should be well under 1000, and be sure to make each word count.
+The publishing costs for picture books over 32 pages are beyond what most publishers are willing to spend, so word counts should be well under 1000, and be sure to make each word count.
 Keep in mind that the illustrations will add another layer to the story and fill in the blanks.

 When writing fiction for young children, the younger the children, the leaner the writing.
 This means if you’re writing for toddlers or preschoolers, you should limit your word count to a range of 100 to 250 words.